 Hurricanes can only arise at water temperatures of more than 27°C in the Atlantic and are therefore limited to the late summer months with a peak in September and October.
 Modern meteorology is able to predict these tropical storms very reliably.Book Now

 Tides: Along the whole Cuban coast there are only minor tides which reach a maximum of 0,6 m at he northwest coast.
 At the south coast we have an irregular semidiurnal tide of less than half a meter, which, however, should be taken into account in island passages and shallow areas.
 Currents are, except in very narrow passages, very moderate.

 Coastal Formation: Even in the age of GPS and chart plotters, the sharp eye of the skipper remains the most important navigational instrument.
 "Eyeball Navigation" is mandatory, most of all the correct recognition and interpretation of the colour shades of the water.
 An elevated position and polarizing sunglasses are very useful at this "living" coast: coral and mangroves don't stick to navigational mapping and have certainly developed on since the last survey!
 Outside protected lagoons there can also be a significant movement of the sea in shallow waters.
 The bottom of the sea rises more or less vertically from a depth of more than a thousand meters to close beyond the surface.
 The most significant gradient on the whole earth is near the southeast coast of Cuba: from Pico Turquino (1972 m) in the Sierra Maestra down to a depth of more than 7000 m below sea level.

 Diving & Snorkelling

-required knowledge and training are granted, the yachts can also be used as a'diving base', and the necessary equipment can be rented at very reasonable rates at our base
+If the required knowledge and training are granted, the yachts can also be used as a'diving base', and the necessary equipment can be rented at very reasonable rates at our base

 Languages Spanish, sometimes English, more rarely French.